landaxr/waypoint/README.md

 ### Technologies Used

+#### web3.storage

-* web3.storage to store erc721 token metadata, scene graphs, the scene files, and
+We use web3.storage to store erc721 token metadata, scene graphs, the scene files, and assets.

 * Polygon (or any EVM compatible chain)
 * The Graph